 Footrot is caused by a combination of bacteria and it causes severe pain because of under-running and separation of the hoof wall from the sensitive tissue underneath.
 This can result in hoof deformities.
-Some sheep that are have had footrot for a long time may eventually show no signs of lameness, but they can carry and spread the disease.
+Some sheep that have had footrot for a long time may eventually show no signs of lameness, but they can carry and spread the disease.

 Veterinary treatment with long-acting antibiotics can be effective.
-If can make the treatment more effective if you stand the sheep on dry ground for 24 hours after they’ve been injected, and put them through a zinc sulphate footbath too.
+It can make the treatment more effective if you stand the sheep on dry ground for 24 hours after they’ve been injected, and put them through a zinc sulphate footbath too.
 This can lead to big improvements within a few days.

-Some sheep are much more susceptible to footrot than others, it seems to be at least partly genetic, so if possible, cull any sheep that don’t respond to treatment, or keep them separate for more intensive treatments and to prevent continuous contamination of the ground.
+Some sheep are much more susceptible to footrot than others, it seems to be at least partly genetic, so if possible, cull any sheep that don’t respond to treatment, or keep them separate for more intensive treatments to prevent continuous contamination of the ground.

 There is a footrot vaccine which might help in some flocks.
-If you have an on-going problem, it would be worth discussing vaccination with your vet.
+If you have an ongoing problem, it would be worth discussing vaccination with your vet.
 Two shots are needed and protection can be expected for up to 4 months.

 Trimming an overgrown hoof is sensible but it’s important not to cause any bleeding.
 If you cut into sensitive tissues the damage will take a long time to heal.